Grab Your Helmets!

 • Keep the gas tank at least half-full when driving in bad weather.
 You’ll be more prepared for periods of slow driving or when traffic stops altogether.

-• Keep your wiper blades in excellent condition to ensure good visibility.
+• Keep your wiper blades in excellent condition to ensure good visibility and make sure your wiper fluid is topped off.

 • Carry emergency supplies in your vehicle, no matter what the weather.
 A good emergency checklist includes a blanket, window scraper, flashlight, first-aid kit, shovel, jumper cables, flares, and non-perishable snacks.